EDITOR IN CHIEF

 In a former life, I was a reporter.
 Before I got my doctorate, I got an MFA in creative writing.
 I have published fiction, nonfiction, essays, and articles in a wide variety of outlets.

-Once, I sold everything I owned and moved to Rio de Janeiro to train capoeira for a year.
+Once, I sold everything I owned and moved to Rio de Janeiro to train capoeira.